|Preface||Perth||Stuart Highway||Uluru||Port Douglas||Sydney||Sturt Highway||Kangaroo Island||Indian Pacific||Perth|

 To introduce Australia the first thing we need to do to get a proper idea of scale.
 The overall land mass of Australia is a little smaller than that of the continental United States, but a coast-to-coast trip such as this one is very much on par with a coast-to-coast trip across the US.

 Australia is old.
 Along with India and Antarctica, Australia separated from the other continents 140 million years ago when Gondwana broke up.
-Mammals were a fairly new idea, and most of the early marsupials were carried away on the continental ark, leaving only the possums as their sole relative back in what was to become South America.
-India soon split off to head north for its headlong crash into the south asia where it continues to push up the Himalayas today.
+Mammals were a fairly new idea, and most of the early marsupials were carried away on this continental ark, leaving only the possums as their sole relative back in what was to become South America.
+India soon split off to head north for its headlong crash into south asia where it continues to push up the Himalayas today.
 Now completely isolated, and without the competition of shrews, mice, rats, rabbits and deer, to say nothing of their preditors, the marsupials were free to beat their own evolutionary path.
 Similarly, the Daintree rainforest in Northern Queensland was already flourishing and continued uninterupted right through the ice age.
-The oldest estimates for the Amazon by contrast place it at around 40 million years old, not even close.
+The oldest estimates for the Amazon rain forest by contrast place it at around 40 million years old—not even close.
 The Amazon's diversity is to a certain extent a product of the waxing and waining of its climate, whereas the Daintree's consistancy preserves many of the world's oldest plant species, and the ancestors of many of the flowering plants of the other continents.

 Even the presence of homo sapiens is ancient compared to other populations.
 Aborigines arrived at least ~30,000 years ago— long before the end of the ice age, and as much as 10,000 years before American Indians arrived on the American continent.
 As Jared Steele explains in his highly recommended book "Guns, Germs and Steel" the harsher the conditions, the poorer the environment, the harder it was for tribes to develop technologically.
 The aborigines were, and are, absolute masters of their domain, but that domain is one of the harshest on the planet and as a consequence they were still enjoying a stone age existance when the white man finally appeared in 1770.*